T1mn/MarketPulse/README_EN.md

 ## Important Notes

-1. Ensure all API keys are properly configured
+1.  **API Keys**: Ensure all required API keys are configured correctly.
-2. Using uv for environment management is recommended for better dependency resolution
+2.  **Environment Management**: Using `uv` is recommended for better dependency resolution.
-3. The service runs immediately upon startup, then follows the configured interval
+3.  **First Run**: The service runs a job immediately on startup, then follows the interval set in `config.py`.
-4. Processed news IDs are saved in `processed_news.json` to prevent duplicate notifications
+4.  **State File**: Processed news IDs and notifier status (e.g., rate limits) are saved in `app_state.json` to prevent duplicate notifications and respect API limits.

 ## Dependencies